dendibakh/perf-book/chapters/13-Optimizing-Multithreaded-Applications/13-3 Core Count Scaling Case Study.md

 * `ww` (short for "worker wait") bars indicate a period when a worker thread is waiting for a new job.
 * Notches below job periods indicate that a thread has just finished compressing a portion of the input block and is signaling to the main thread that there is data available to be flushed (partial flushing).

-On the main thread timeline (row 9, TID 913273) we have the following markers:
+On the main thread timeline (the bottom row, TID 913273) we have the following markers:

 * `p0`--`p25` boxes indicate periods of preparing a new job.
 It starts when the main thread starts filling up the input buffer until it is full (but this new job is not necessarily posted on the worker queue immediately).
 * `fw` (short for "flush wait") markers indicate a period when the main thread waits for the produced data to start flushing it.
 This happens when the main thread has prepared the next job and has nothing else to do.
 During this time, the main thread is blocked.